token1029/FitnessApp/README.md

 - Create a `.env` file in the root folder and paste the content as found in `.env.example`.
 Populate the fields with your own credentials

 - Run the following command in the terminal
+  `pip install -r requirements.txt`

+- Create a `.env` file in the root folder and paste the content as found in `.env.example`.
+Populate the fields with your own credentials

+- Run the following command in the terminal

   ```
   export FLASK_APP=fitnessapp && export FLASK_ENV=development && FLASK_DEBUG=1 && flask run
   ```
+    export FLASK_APP=fitnessapp && export FLASK_ENV=development && FLASK_DEBUG=1 && flask run

 - Open the URL in your browser:  ` http://127.0.0.1:5000/`